Bug #163

 Just for the record, I think it might be worthwhile to limit the CLA to "significant contributions"...
 I'm concerned that the stark requirement might scare away potential contributors. shrug

-Updated by Stephen Burrows 8 months ago
+Updated by Stephen Burrows over 12 years ago

 • Target version set to 0.9.1

-Updated by Joseph Spiros 7 months ago
+Updated by Joseph Spiros over 12 years ago

 • Status changed from New to Resolved